PCI DSS compliant

 - Visa in the USA – Cardholder Information Security (CISP)

 - Visa in Europe – Account Information Security (AIS)

-PCI DSS was introduced by the international payment system Visa on September 2006 on the territory of CEMEA (Central Europe, Middle East and Africa) as mandatory, and as a result and its effect extends on Russia.
+PCI DSS was introduced by the international payment system Visa in September 2006 on the territory of CEMEA (Central Europe, Middle East, and Africa) as mandatory, and as a result and its effect extends to Russia.
 Therefore, service providers (processing centers, payment gateways, Internet providers) working directly with VisaNet must undergo an audit procedure for compliance with the requirements of the standard.

 Different international payment systems have different requirements for the PCI DSS certification process.
 There are levels of certification for merchant and service enterprises.